Cash Flow in Sage 50

 • To go back to the Cash Flow Forecast report, you need to click Back in your browser.

-How to Export Sage 50 Cash Flow to Excel
+How to Export Sage 50 Cash Flow to Excel?

-• Go to the upper taskbar
+• Go to the upper taskbar.

-• Click on the Excel icon
+• Click the Excel icon.

-How to Define How the Header will be Displayed
+How to Define Header Display?

-The Summary File Tab: How to Review
+Summary File Tab: Overview

-The Transaction List
+Transaction List

 This list comprises the transactions that are dated on or before the Forecast up to date.
 Within the All tab, all the transactions are displayed.
 A more precise breakdown of the Cash Flow areas is available through the Regular Payments, Forecast Payments, Regular Receipts, and Forecast Receipts tabs.